-It is now legal, and convenient to place bets on sports with the assurance of secure banking services.
+It is now legal, and convenient to place bets on sports with the assurance of secure banking services in most states.
 This means you can relax and wager safely on NBA games whenever you’re in a state where gambling is legal!

 Types of NBA Basketball Bets

 Bets fall into two broad categories: single event and multiple event bets.